 At Wilkins Kennedy we have successfully worked with the legal profession for many years and are one of the leading accountancy firms acting for law practices.
 Our team of specialists is on hand to help you make sense of the relevant regulations, meet your obligations, and support you with the growth and strategic direction of your firm.

 We currently act for a number of solicitors, both national and local, and strive to keep ahead of new developments so that we are able to advise on issues as they emerge and impact on the legal sector.

 Through our regular WK Law seminar programme we offer a range of seminars throughout the year specifically aimed at addressing topics which are relevant to those operating within the legal profession.
-These seminars are currently accredited by the SRA for CPD points and provide an alternative and refreshing alternative to training.
+These seminars have proved to be extremely popular and provide an alternative and refreshing alternative to training.
 WK Law also produce regular e-briefs and also highlight issues affecting the sector on our WK Law Linkedin group.

 We have developed accounting and support services that are specifically tailored for our solicitor clients.
 These services include: